|

 Manitoba Hydro continued to discuss potential for Kiewet Corp. to undertake construction work for Wuskwatim, but talks broke down in January 2008, leaving Hydro without a company able or willing to build the 200-megawatt dam.

 As a result, in March 2008 the utility decided to break down construction elements into manageable pieces to encourage bidding.
-Two contracts have or will be put out for tender.
+Two contracts will be put out for tender.
 The first is a smaller contract for the additional preliminary work expected to be awarded in May 2008.
-The second is a larger contract for the main construction work.
+The second is a larger contract for the main construction work on the generation station.

 Manitoba Hydro President and CEO, Bob Brennan said that Hydro is still targeting 2012 for completion of the Wuskwatim project, which is a joint project with Nisichawayasihk Cree Nation.